Symptoms & Relief

 The "Quitter's Headache"

 Paradoxically, stopping Zyn can also cause headaches.
 This is a classic withdrawal symptom.
-Your brain has adjusted to the nicotine and now has "rebound dilation"—blood vessels expanding rapidly.
+Your brain has adjusted to a regular nicotine rhythm and now needs time to stabilize without it.

 Common Questions